alexmullins/dsa/README.md

 That is all that you need to know about DSA to follow along.
 For more information see the NIST standard: <http://csrc.nist.gov/publications/fips/fips186-3/fips_186-3.pdf> or the wikipedia page: <https://en.wikipedia.org/wiki/Digital_Signature_Algorithm>.

 Back on topic; where is the infinite loop at in the Verify function?
-With a little more digging you will find that the code hangs on
+With a little more digging you will find that the code hangs on:

 ```go
 v := u1.Exp(pub.G, u1, pub.P)